Town Sports International Holdings: COVID-19 Controversy

 On March 16, 2020, all gyms were temporarily closed due to the COVID-19 crisis, and all non-executive staff subsequently terminated.
 Town Sports International continued to charge member dues, resulting in widespread outrage.

 On March 26, Mary Namorato filed suit against Town Sports International, alleging that the company was “defrauding and stealing from gym members” by continuing to charge the chain's approximately 605,000 members.
 The complaint stated that the company had made “it virtually impossible for members to cancel their memberships and has even refused to honor many members’ cancellation requests”.
 Namorato's representative stated that competitors Equinox Group, Planet Fitness and Blink Fitness had automatically suspended membership charges due to the closures."

 On April 3, the Attorneys General of the states of New York, Pennsylvania and the District of Columbia sent a letter to CEO Patrick Walsh demanding he immediately cease charging monthly membership fees.
-Five days later the company consented to freeze memberships across the board, however the return of the fees that had been charged was not addressed.
+Five days later the company consented to freeze memberships across the board, however, the return of the fees that had been charged was not addressed.
 An article in Bloomberg revealed that Walsh was considering having the company file for bankruptcy.

 Three weeks later, under pressure from the Attorneys General, the company agreed to issue credits and refunds of fees that had been charged to members.

 In August 2025, a Massachusetts court ordered Walsh to pay nearly $4 million in restitution to former Boston Sports Clubs customers who were charged membership fees in April 2020 when the clubs were closed due to the Covid pandemic.
+In March 2026, the Massachusetts Attorney General's Office announced that it would distribute the restitution proceeds to approximately 47,000 affected customers.